Common Male Misinterpretations of Women

 (Variations on this include: No matter what I do, she criticizes it, or corrects me like I was a child, or second-guesses what I did, or gives unsolicited advice, or gets mad that I didn’t do it the way she would have done it.)

 Her comments, observations, questions, wonders, doubts, fears, alternate ideas, suggestions, and worries are not votes of non-confidence; she’s not implying that you're incompetent.
 Three things may be going on.
 She may be verbally processing her feelings—especially fear born of concerns over safety, security and uncertainty—especially if children are involved.
 Or, like above, what she’s voicing may be her way of caring, of helping.
-She’s not doubting you nor competing with you, she’s trying to help and support you.
+She’s not doubting you nor competing with you, she is trying to connect and to help you.
 Or, she may be letting you know what is of importance to her, trusting that in your love for her, you’ll make it important to you.
-(Of course, no matter our gender, we must allow each other to be different, and what is important to us must be communicated as a positive request, not a criticism.)
+(Of course, no matter our gender, we must allow each other to be different, state what we’d like as a positive request, and affirm when our partner does that is meaningful to us (basic behavioralism).)

 She’s telling me what I already know, as if I’m stupid.

 She is helping.
 It’s what women do for one another.
-They point out things, they remind, they give information that might be helpful.
-And they don’t take offense.
-In fact, they would take offense at another woman silently sitting idly by, not helping.
-She would then feel alone and without a friend.
+They point out things; they remind; they give information that might be helpful.
+And they don’t take offense at it.
+In fact, women would more likely take offense at another woman silently sitting by, not helping.
+This makes a woman feel alone, without a friend.
 What she’s said is not implying anything about you; there’s no reason to take offense.
 She’s voicing what would be helpful to her if the roles were reversed.

 She's controlling me.

 She would not consider it an attempt to control, but an attempt to be “seen,” heard, considered, included, and part of a team.
-Dr. John Gottman’s research reveals that a key predictor of marital happiness is a husband’s acceptance of his wife’s influence.
-In our egalitarian culture, we would prefer that he speak of mutual influence.
-But, he’s not presenting his philosophy; he’s presenting the results of his research.
+Dr. John Gottman’s research reveals that a key predictor of marital happiness is the husband’s acceptance of his wife’s influence.
+In our egalitarian culture, we would prefer to read that marital happiness is characterized by mutual influence.
+Why doesn’t he write that?
+Because he’s a researcher; he’s not presenting his philosophy, but the results of his research.
 And those results show that when men oppose or resist their wives’ influence, there is more conflict and less relationship satisfaction.
 He says, “Statistically speaking, when a man is not willing to share power with his partner, there is an 81% chance that his marriage will self-destruct.”
-So, change your mindset from “She’s controlling me,” to “She’s giving me a clue as to how I can be there for her; how I can defend what’s important to her; how I can make her feel loved and cared for.
-Yes, it helps if she asks positively and expresses appreciation, but this article is about what men can do.
+So, if men are willing for the sake of a happy marriage, they can change their mindset from “She’s controlling me,” to “She’s giving me a clue toward how I can be there for her; how I can make her feel loved and cared for; how I can defend what’s important to her.
+And no, it doesn’t mean that women automatically get their way.
+It is fair for either spouse to communicate—maturely—“This is very important to me, I’d really like your support on this.”
+The measure is not “Who won this one,” but, “The marriage won.”
+That happens when both hear and understand what is important to the other (almost guaranteed to be different) and there is an atmosphere of mutual support and yieldedness, especially to what is very important to one partner.

 She wants to wear the pants in the family.